1. What is RPL?

 8. Will I get a transcript and certificate at the end of completion?

 After completing the RPL you will receive a nationally recognised certification from Frontier which will be accepted across Australia and also qualifies you to work anywhere nationally.
-However, if there is a gap between your qualification and the skills required for your course, then Frontier will provide you with the gap training to meet the Australian standards and skill components required for the successful completion of your course.
+However, if there is a gap between your qualification and the skills required to complete the course, then Frontier will provide you with the gap training to meet the Australian standards and skill components required for the successful completion of your course.

 9. Is Frontier RPL a valid certificate?